 Hemker Park & Zoo Internship Program

 Hemker Park & Zoo internship program provides a learning opportunity for currently enrolled undergraduate or graduate students at an accredited college/university in the United States.
-Interns become actively involved in the Zoo’s animal care departments, conservation/research efforts, operations, and/or administrative positions.
+Interns become actively involved in the Zoo’s animal care departments and educational deapartment.

 History of Hemker Park & Zoo: What began as a simple dream in 1977 has grown to give families up close access to over 50 different species from around the globe.
 The mission of Hemker Park & Zoo (HPZ) is to highlight and enhance animals’ species and encourage environmental conservation through integrated partnerships and practical approaches to wildlife management.
 HPZ works hard to share the wonder and importance of conservation, as well as the critical importance of the role of animals within our ecosystem.
 Guests can expect to learn from their visit about our world while enjoying the over 200 animals that call HPZ home.

-THIS IS AN UNPAID POSITION.
+THIS INTERNSHIP IS A UNPAID POSITIONS.
 Intern must provide own transportation and lodging.
-Interns will work 20-40 hours/week for 12 weeks including weekends.
+Interns will work 20-40 hours/week for 16 weeks including weekends.
 Interns may request up to 2 days of leave from their regular internship schedules during their placements.
 HOWEVER, all interns are expected to work through school holidays or breaks (such as a fall break) and may be expected to work on state holidays (such as Memorial Day).
 If the student’s college offers credit for internships, it is the student’s responsibility to arrange for the credit.

 • Summer Internship Program May-August Application